xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/managing_attribute_values.md

     ![]({{site.baseurl}}/attachments/7504859/8719340.png)
     The settings will be saved.

-## Setting the default attribute value
+## Setting the Default Attribute Value

 When configuring multi-value attributes, you can control which of the attribute values should be shown to customers by default.